a2stuff/a2d/res/notes/testplan.md

 * Mount a disk with the BINSCII system utility.
 Launch DeskTop.
 Invoke the BINSCII system file.
 Verify that the display is not truncated.

 * Repeat the following test cases for these operations: Copy, Move, Delete, Lock, Unlock:
   * Select multiple files.
 Start the operation.
 During the initial count of the files, press Escape.
-Verify that the count is cancelled and the progress dialog is closed.
+Verify that the count is canceled and the progress dialog is closed.
   * Select multiple files.
 Start the operation.
 After the initial count of the files is complete and the actual operation has started, press Escape.
-Verify that the operation is cancelled and the progress dialog is closed.
+Verify that the operation is canceled and the progress dialog is closed.
 * Select a volume or folder containing multiple files.
 File > Get Info.
 During the count of the files, press Escape.
-Verify that the count is cancelled.
+Verify that the count is canceled.

 * Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
 Launch DeskTop.
 Select X. File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.